dinith95/CodingBook/misc/websites.md

 - background removal
 - url tracer

+### pdf convertion to word / OCR  - [Onlice ocr](https://www.onlineocr.net/)

+- pdf to word
+- pdf images to word with text

 ### converting from csv to json - [Convert CSV](https://www.convertcsv.com/)

 this tool will help to convert data from